cf-convention/cf-convention.github.io/wkt-proj-4.md

 In Tables 1 and 2 the names of WKT PARAMETER elements follow the names of coordinate operation parameters defined in the [EPSG geodetic parameter registry](http://www.epsg-registry.org).

 The following tables list translations of projection parameter names between CF and various other representations (such as OGC WKT, EPSG and PROJ.4).
-The information was obtained from various sources, including [​http://www.remotesensing.org/geotiff/proj_list/](http://www.remotesensing.org/geotiff/proj_list/).
+The information was obtained from various sources.

 The various representations listed are: